Police forces of the states and union territories of India: State Police

 The state police function under the administrative control of the state home department, which is headed by the additional chief secretary or the principal secretary to the government, generally an officer of the Indian Administrative Service.

 Each state maintains its own police force, headed by a Director General of Police (DGP), an officer of the Indian Police Service.
-The state police are responsible for the maintenance of law and order in both urban and rural areas.
+The state police is responsible for the maintenance of law and order in both urban and rural areas.
+The director general of police who functions as the Head of Police Force (HoPF) is responsible for overall police administration in the state.

 The DGP is supported by one or more Additional Directors General of Police (ADGs).
-Other officers of director general (DG) rank may be posted as heads of specialised organisations not directly under the control of the DGP, such as the police recruitment board, the fire and rescue services, training academies, anti corruption bureau, prisons department, etc. ADGs head specialised bureaus and functional areas such as law and order, intelligence, administration, the crime branch, training, and other related divisions.
+Other officers of director general (DG) rank may be posted as heads of specialised organisations not directly under the control of the DGP, such as the police recruitment board, the fire and rescue services, training academies, anti corruption bureau, prisons department, etc. Additional Directors General of Police (ADGs) head specialised bureaus and functional areas such as law and order, intelligence, administration, the crime branch, training, armed police and other related divisions.
+These special units has its own administrative/operational divisions; and officers.

-For administrative purposes, state police forces are organised into zones, each comprising two or more ranges.
+The General Executive Branch—also known as the Civil Police or Law and Order Wing—is divided into police zones, police ranges, and police districts for effective police administration.
+The structure of police zones and ranges varies from one state police force to another.
+Typically, a police zone consists of two or more police ranges and is headed by an Inspector General of Police (IG).
+A police range comprises several police districts and is headed by a Deputy Inspector General of Police (DIG).
 Prominent zones are generally headed by an ADG, while others are supervised by an Inspector General of Police (IG).
 Each range consists of several police districts and is headed either by an IG (in important ranges) or a Deputy Inspector General of Police (DIG).